Jacek M. Zurada: Professional and editorial service

-Dr. Zurada has served the engineering profession as a long-time volunteer of IEEE: as 2014 IEEE Vice-President-Technical Activities (TAB Chair), as President of IEEE Computational Intelligence Society in 2004–05 and the ADCOM member in 2009–14, 2016–21 and earlier years.
-He chaired the IEEE TAB Strategic Planning Committee in 2015, IEEE TAB Periodicals Review and Advisory Committee in 2012–13, and the IEEE TAB Periodicals Committee in 2010–11.
-In 2011 he was Vice-Chair of PSP Board and a member of PSP Board Strategic Planning Committee in 2010–11.
-He was a candidate for 2019 and 2020 IEEE President.

-He was the Editor-in-Chief of IEEE Transactions on Neural Networks (1998–2003), an Associate Editor of IEEE Transactions on Circuits and Systems, Pt.
+Zurada was the editor-in-chief of IEEE Transactions on Neural Networks (1998–2003), an associate editor of IEEE Transactions on Circuits and Systems, Pt.
 I and Pt.
-II, Action Editor in Neural Networks (Elsevier) and served on the Editorial Board of the Proceedings of the IEEE.
-He is an Associate Editor of Neurocomputing (Elsevier), Schedae Informaticae, the International Journal of Applied Mathematics and Computer Science, and Editor of the Springer Natural Computing, Advances in Intelligent Systems and Computing and Studies in Computational Intelligence Book series or volumes.
+II, Action Editor in Neural Networks (Elsevier) and on the editorial board of the Proceedings of the IEEE.
+He is an associate editor of Neurocomputing, Schedae Informaticae, the International Journal of Applied Mathematics and Computer Science, and Editor of the Springer Natural Computing, Advances in Intelligent Systems and Computing and Studies in Computational Intelligence Book series or volumes.

 Awards and honours

-He has received a number of awards for distinction in research, teaching, and service including the 1993 UofL's Presidential Award for Research, Scholarship and Creative Activity, 1999 IEEE Circuits and Systems Society Golden Jubilee Medal, and the 2001 and 2014 UofL's Presidential Distinguished Service Awards for Service to the Profession.
-In 2013 he received the Joe Desch Innovation Award.
-His IEEE Distinguished Speaker contributions include IEEE Circuits and Systems Society, IEEE Computational Intelligence Society (2012–15), and IEEE SMC Society (2016–21).
-He also served as a Fulbright Specialist in Bulgaria (2010) and Italy (2012).
-In 2020 he was inducted to the IEEE Technical Activities Board Hall of Honor.

-In 2003 he was conferred the Title of Professor by the President of Poland.
+In 2003 he was given the title of Professor by the President of Poland.
 Since 2005 he has been an elected Foreign Member of the Polish Academy of Sciences.
-He also received five Honorary Professorships from foreign universities, including Sichuan University in Chengdu, China, and Obuda University in Budapest, Hungary.
+He also received five honorary professorships from foreign universities, including Sichuan University in Chengdu, China, and Obuda University in Budapest, Hungary.